 Route::get('dashboard', 'UserController@dashboard')->middleware('auth');

-Alternatively, we can also write code in controller’s constructor method:
+Alternatively, we can also write code in the controller’s constructor method:

 }